mixxxdj/mixxx/CODE_OF_CONDUCT.md

 encouraged.

-If you are uncomfortable speaking up, or feel that your concerns are not being duly considered, you can email community@chromium.org to request involvement from a community manager.
+If you are uncomfortable speaking up, or feel that your concerns are not being duly considered, you can email community@mixxx.org to request involvement from a community manager.
 You may also email any of the community managers directly.
 All concerns shared with community managers will be kept confidential.
 In cases where a public response is deemed necessary, the identities of victims and reporters will remain confidential unless those individuals instruct us otherwise.

-While all reports will be taken seriously, the Chromium community managers may not act on complaints that they feel are not violations of this code of conduct.
+While all reports will be taken seriously, the Mixxx community managers may not act on complaints that they feel are not violations of this code of conduct.